TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 8. Deals
     1. See all Deals
     2. Current Offers
-        1. Doorbuster Deals
+        1. Home Laptop &.
+Desktop Deals
-        2. Cyber Monday Sale
+        2. Professional Laptop &.
+Desktop Deals
+        3. Daily Deals
-        3. Holiday Gift Guide
+        4. Holiday Gift Guide
-        4. ThinkPad &.
+        5. ThinkPad &.
 ThinkCentre QuickShips
-        5. Accessories Stocking Stuffers
+        6. Accessories Stocking Stuffers
-        6. Bing Page Deals
+        7. Bing Page Deals
-        7. Deals for Students and Educators
+        8. Deals for Students and Educators
-        8. Outlet
+        9. Outlet
-        9. See all Current Offers
+        10. See all Current Offers
     3. See all Deals
     4.  *   Save BIG on Doorbusters Hurry, these sell out fast!